baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 In simulation-aided planning of safety-related projects, the effects of these uncertainties on the results must be assessed.
 This toolbox is intended to provide all the necessary methods to quantify the uncertainties in a validly configured deterministic OGS6 simulation.
-Special care is taken to ensure reliable and accurate determination of the stochastic moments even when large amounts of data are generated even for individual calculations.
+Special care is taken to ensure reliable and accurate determination of the stochastic moments even when a large amount of data is generated even for individual calculations.

 The current environment for using this toolbox is individual servers.
-This means additional workers are added via the `distributed.addprocs` method.
+This means additional local workers are added via the `distributed.addprocs` method.
 This can be easily extended for use in cluster environments, but further design decisions must be made first, such as requiring a Network File System (NFS), or a mapping of servers and executed snapshots.

 This toolbox (will) heavily relies upon the following individual projects: